-Before you get to the fun part of packing your box, make sure to take note of some important logistics.
+Before you get to the fun part of packing your box, make sure to note some critical logistics.

 Fun fact, many military spouses favor USPS Flat Rate boxes as they are larger and less expensive to send!

-When thinking about what to include, don’t pack anything that might get spoiled in a few weeks.
-This would include perishable food items or delicate keepsakes.
-Place anything that might spill or leak in heavy, sealed zipper-lock bags and make sure to include adequate cushioning.
+When thinking about what to include, don't pack anything that might get spoiled in a few weeks, like perishable food.
+Place anything that might spill or leak in heavy, sealed zipper-lock bags, and make sure to include adequate cushioning.

-And, don’t forget to write out your spouse’s full mailing address, including their full name, unit and APO/FPO address!
+Don't forget to write out your spouse's full mailing address, including their full name, unit, and APO/FPO address!